opengisch/QFieldCloud/README.md

     docker compose run app python manage.py collectstatic --noinput

-You can check if everything seems to work correctly using the `status` command:

-    docker compose exec app python manage.py status

 Now you can get started by adding the first user that would also be a super user:

     docker compose run app python manage.py createsuperuser --username super_user --email super@user.com